 Describe how the Lead Agency's training and professional development requirements reflect the diversity of children, families, and child care providers participating in CCDF.
 To the extent practicable, how does professional development include specialized training or credentials for providers who care for infants or school-age children; individuals with limited English proficiency; children who are bilingual; children with developmental delays or disabilities; and/or Native Americans, including Indians, as the term is defined in Section 900.6 in subpart B of the Indian Self-Determination and Education Assistance Act (including Alaska Natives) and Native Hawaiians?
-Certified training uses a rubric to assess the training content for a variety of requirements.
-One requirement is to align the training topic to the SC Early Learning Standards.
-One standard within the certified training score sheet requires trainers to have content that Includes information & practices for children that are culturally, linguistically, and/or ability diverse.
-The rubric also includes a prompt to assess the content and award points for training content that IReflects a commitment to respect diversity among children and families.
-Trainings are reviewed by SC Endeavors Training Coordinators to ensure alignment and best practices within these requirements.

 The Lead Agency funds the South Carolina Inclusion Collaborative (SCIC) to provide professional development (i.e., training, coaching, and consultation) to child care providers to implement teaching practices that promote the inclusion of children with disabilities in their programs.
 SCIC offers in-person on-site support to providers as well as online training modules.
 SCIC has an Inclusion Specialist who focuses on inclusion of school-aged children in out-of-school-time programs.
 SCIC also has an inclusion Specialist focused on supporting inclusion with Family Child Care Home providers.
 In partnership with the SC Department of Education, through the SCIC contract, the Lead Agency funds access to Pyramid Model online training modules.
 The Pyramid Model is a framework of evidence-based strategies to promote social and emotional development, prevent challenging behavior, and respond appropriately to children who have significant challenging behavior.
 The following Pyramid Model eModules are available at no cost to anyone in South Carolina: (1) Pyramid Birth-5; (2) Trauma Informed Care and the Pyramid Model; (Pyramid Model-Reducing Implicit Bias.
 Beginnings SC provides training and technical assistance to child care programs who are caring for children who are deaf or hard of hearing.
 Additionally, the Child Care Ready for All (CRAwl) program provides training and nurse consultation to child care providers who are caring for children with disabilities.